How the Phone Book Evolved to a Digital Cell Phone Directory

 Ask almost anyone under the age of forty, and they will tell you that they never use one.
-To a significant portion of the population, the phone books is an inconvenient product that goes right through the front door and straight to the garbage.
+To a significant portion of the population, the phone book has become an inconvenient product that goes right through the front door and straight to the garbage.

 The number one reason the phone book doesn't work for most people is the birth of the cell phone.